Low sperm count

 - Ask you to make sure all of your semen makes it into the collection cup or collection condom when you ejaculate

-- Collect a second sample at least one to two weeks after the first
+- Collect a second sample at least two weeks after the first

 - Have you avoid the use of lubricants because these products can affect sperm motility